amirkeren/bluemix-lab1/README.md

 # Adding adapter methods

-1. Add the following code to the bottom of app.js -
+1. Add the following code to the bottom of the file *app.js* -

 ```
 var Cloudant = require('cloudant');